tensorwerk/hangar-py/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Performance Bottleneck

 **To Reproduce**
-Steps to reproduce the behavior, minimal example code preffered:
+Steps to reproduce the behavior, minimal example code prefered:

 **Expected behavior**